timstephenson/WordFrequency/Readme.markdown

 1. a String representing the contents of a text document
 2. an integer providing the number of items to return

-Both methods return a sorted array of dictionary objecst that contains the Strings ordered by word frequency, the most frequently occurring word first.
+Both methods return a sorted array of dictionary objects that contains the Strings ordered by word frequency, the most frequently occurring word first.

 The first, sortedWordFrequency uses an enumerator to iterate over the string and add words to a NSCounted set.